pyarmak/entrada-1x-docs/user/docs/courses/create.md

 Note that if you want students to be able to log specific objectives they should be assigned to the course.

-**Course Tags:** For use if your installation of Entrada has weeks/unit enabled.
+**Course Tags:** Only for use if your installation of Entrada has weeks/unit and context-based linkages enabled.
+If you don't have these features enabled you won't see this section of the page.

 * Select the appropriate Curriculum Period from the dropdown menu.
 * Select the appropriate Curriculum Map Version from the dropdown menu.
 (Configure a curriculum map via Admin>Manage Curriculum if necessary.
 More information can be found in the Curriculum>Map Versions help section.)
 * Select curriculum tags from the dropdown menu.
 Whatever is added as a Course Tag will display on the course page.